stew8908/odowatch-web/README.md

 # OdoWatch Website

-This is the website for the OdoWatch iOS app, hosted on Firebase.
+This is the website for the OdoWatch iOS app, hosted on Vercel.

 ## Features